House Brick Base Continues

-Now let me make it clear, to start a house base on a stepped foundation is not easy, and the bricklayers should be careful and make sure they make no mistakes, it is for this reason that the bricklayers continue to check and recheck everything before they lay more bricks, because this is when a mistake can be picked up easily, they are also checking that everything is at the right alignment and also that they have laid the brick walls level, so, they keep checking this from the lines that they have set above with their level and the gauge rod, or any other way that they usually use; this making sure that everything is set right is very important to do, especially on a sloping site and stepped foundations, since the foundations may not be exactly level, because of the extra difficulty that the concreter can encounter when laying the foundations on a sloping site, and also that an exact gauge rod has not been made yet for that particular job, therefore the concreters were guessing the possible gauge of the brickwork.
+Now let me make it clear, to start a house base on a stepped foundation is not easy, and the bricklayers must be careful and make no mistakes, it is for this reason, that the bricklayers will recheck everything before they lay more bricks, because this is when a mistake can be picked up easily, they are also checking that everything is at the right alignment and that they have laid the brick walls level, so, they keep checking this from the lines that they have set above with their level and the gauge rod, or any other way that they can use; this making sure that everything is set right is very important to do, especially on a sloping site and stepped foundations, since the foundations may not be level, because of the extra difficulty that the concreter encounter when laying the foundations on a sloping site.

-That is why the bricklayer cannot trust blindly the concreters and they have to rely on themselves.
-Anyhow the bricklayers that are building this brick base are doing the right thing, so, they have succeeded in building the lower part of the brick base level and they have made the first full course of bricks all around the house base.
-Now they can relax a bit, as everything is in the right place at the right level and there is no pig in the brickwork, as the last course of bricks makes a full circle of the house and ends up level, so, there is no pig in the brickwork, now, let us explain what is meant by a pig in the brickwork and how it could happen.
+That is why the bricklayer cannot trust blindly the concreters.
+Anyhow, the bricklayers that are building this brick base are doing the right thing.
+They have built the lower part of the brick base level and they have made the first full course of bricks all around the house base.
+Now they can relax a bit, as everything is in the right place at the right level and there is no pig in the brickwork, as the last course of bricks makes a full circle of the house and ends up level, so, there is no pig in the brickwork, now, let us explain what is a pig in the brickwork and how it can happen.

 Explaining a pig in the brickwork